jbalooka/atlatszoerdely/README.md

 ```

 #Utils
-##Delet all Items from the Database
+##Delete all Items from the Database
 MATCH (n) DETACH
 DELETE n